Maximum heralding probabilities of nonclassical-state generation from a two-mode Gaussian state via photon-counting measurements: Introduction

 Very recently, single-mode state preparation via two-mode Gaussian boson sampling was investigated in detail in Ref. \cite{Hanamura2025}.
 As depicted in Fig.~1, a two-mode Gaussian state is generated and one mode is measured in Fock basis.
-A specific instance of this scheme is the generalized photon subtraction where the input two-mode Gaussian state is obtained by interference of two single-mode squeezed vacuum states at a beam splitter \cite{Takase2021,Tomoda2024,Takase2024}.
-As shown in Ref. \cite{Hanamura2025}, projection of mode $c$ in Fig.~1 on Fock state $|n\rangle$ prepares the other mode $a$ in a pure non-Gaussian state that can be expressed as
+A specific instance of this scheme is the generalized photon subtraction where the input two-mode Gaussian state is obtained by interference of two single-mode squeezed vacuum states at a beam splitter \cite{Takase2021,Tomoda2024,Takase2024,Takase2026}.
+As shown in Ref. \cite{Hanamura2025}, projection of mode c in Fig.~1 on Fock state $|n\rangle$ prepares the other mode a in a pure non-Gaussian state that can be expressed as

-Here $\hat{U}_G$ denotes a fixed unitary transformation that depends on the input state $|G\rangle$ but not on the measurement outcome $n$.
+Here $\hat{U}_G$ denotes a fixed Gaussian unitary transformation that depends on the input state $|G\rangle$ but not on the measurement outcome $n$.
 The state $|\psi_n\rangle$ has stellar rank $n$ \cite{Chabaud2020,Chabaud2021,Lachman2019} and its non-Gaussian properties are fully specified by two so-called control parameters $s_0$ and $\delta_0$ \cite{Hanamura2025}.
 The parameter $s_0$ can be considered real and non-negative while $\delta_0$ can be complex.
-Interestingly, the states (\ref{psinintro}) can very well approximate important classes of states such as the GKP states, states with cubic nonlinear squeezing, or superpositions of coherent states \cite{Hanamura2025}.
+Interestingly, the states (\ref{psinintro}) can very well approximate important classes of states such as states with cubic nonlinear squeezing, or superpositions of coherent states \cite{Hanamura2025}.
 In Ref. \cite{Hanamura2025} optimization of the success probability of preparation of the state (\ref{psinintro}) by two-mode Gaussian boson sampling was discussed and numerical results were reported for specific cases.
+Numerical optimization of the scheme in Fig.~1 for various specific target nonclassical states and a limited amount of input squeezing was also reported in an earier work \cite{Mogyorosi2019}.